-Reverse osmosis (RO) is an implementation of membrane technology where water is forced through a semipermeable membrane with pressure that overcomes the natural osmotic pressure of the processed water.
+Reverse osmosis (RO) and nano filtration are implementations of membrane technology where water is forced through a semipermeable membrane with pressure that overcomes the natural osmotic pressure of the processed water.
 With reverse osmosis, it is possible to remove all dissolved salts from water with up to 97–99.5% rejection.
 Typical use cases include removing fluoride, chloride and arsenic from water, production of potable and irrigation water from sea water (desalination) and various industrial processes from breweries to electric power plants.
+Nano filtration is nearly identical technology with reverse osmosis however with lower dissolved sats rejection.
+In practice, these technologies and overlapping what comes to rejection capabilities.
+Nanofiltration is mainly used e.g. for water softening and removal of bacteria and viruses.

 In membrane filtration processes, water is always divided into permeate (filtrated water) and concentrate (residue water stream that includes the filtrated substances).
 In some cases, the concentrate can be collected and re-used by feeding it into the beginning of the process.
 There are also applications where concentrate is the final product instead of permeate.
 With reverse osmosis, the yield is typically between 70–80% with fresh water and 30–60% with brackish and sea water.